nirhazan35/nirhazan35/README.md

 # 💫 About Me:
 🎓 Completed my B.Sc. in Software Engineering.<br>
-🚀 I'm looking for my first role as a Backend or Full-Stack Developer.<br>
+🚀 I'm looking for my next role as a Backend or Full-Stack Developer.<br>
 🧠 Passionate about building real-time systems, AI-powered applications, and automation tools.<br>
 📦 Experienced with tools like Docker, MongoDB, GitHub Actions, and CI/CD pipelines.<br>
-📚 Always learning — currently diving deeper into AWS and TypeScript.<br>

 ## 🌐 Socials: